 Helping People Navigate Citizenship and Immigration Services

-The Ombudsman’s Office was created by section 452 of the Homeland Security Act of 2002, and is dedicated to improving the quality of citizenship and immigration services delivered to the public by providing individual case assistance, as well as making recommendations to improve the administration of immigration benefits.
 Maria M. Odom was appointed Citizenship and Immigration Services Ombudsman by Secretary Janet Napolitano in September 2012.
 Maria Odom also serves as the Department's Chair to the Blue Campaign, which is the unified voice for DHS's efforts to combat human trafficking.

-- Public teleconferences hosted by the Ombudsman's Office share information on specific topics and discuss interactions with USCIS.
+Share information on specific topics and discuss interactions with USCIS.